bottlepy/bottle/docs/tutorial_app.rst

 The last point to do is to enable editing of existing items.

 By using only the routes we know so far it is possible, but may be quite tricky.
-But Bottle knows something called "dynamic routes", which makes this task quiet easy.
+But Bottle knows something called "dynamic routes", which makes this task quite easy.

 The basic statement for a dynamic route looks like this::

     @route('/myroute/:something')

 The key point here is the colon.
 This tells Bottle to accept for ``:something`` any string up to the next slash.
 Furthermore, the value of ``something`` will be passed to the function assigned to that route, so the data can be processed within the function.

 For our ToDo list, we will create a route ``@route('/edit/:no)``, where ``no`` is the id of the item to edit.